Transferring Assets to a Trust After Death in California: The 2026 Heggstad Guide

 The success of a Heggstad petition filing hinges on a precise application of California Probate Code 850.
 This specific statute, particularly section (a)(3), provides the legal mechanism for a court to determine the ownership of property that was intended for a trust but remained in the decedent’s individual name.
 For a petition to be granted, the petitioner must establish that the decedent intended for the asset to be trust property.
 This isn’t a mere suggestion; it’s a formal legal requirement that demands clarity and specific evidence to satisfy a judge’s scrutiny.

 Standing to file these petitions is generally held by the Successor Trustee, who has a fiduciary duty to gather all trust assets.
 However, the law also grants standing to “interested persons,” which typically includes beneficiaries who would receive the property if the petition is successful.
 In 2026, a Heggstad petition filing must meet the “clear and convincing evidence” standard.
 This means the evidence must be so clear as to leave no substantial doubt in the mind of the judge.
 Every petition must be verified, meaning the petitioner signs a statement under penalty of perjury confirming the accuracy of the facts.
 If you omit potential heirs or conflicting evidence, you risk a court denial or future litigation.
+If you have recently been named to this role and are uncertain where to begin, understanding your full successor trustee duties for an unfunded trust in California is an essential first step before initiating any court filing.

 Essential Evidence for a Successful Petition

 The “Schedule of Assets,” often referred to as Schedule A, remains the most persuasive piece of evidence.
 When a trust document explicitly lists a property address or account number, it provides a direct link between the decedent’s intent and the specific asset.
 Beyond specific lists, courts also look for general transfer language within the trust itself, such as a clause stating the settlor is transferring “all real and personal property” to the trust.
 If the written documents are slightly ambiguous, declarations from the original drafting attorney or family members can provide the necessary context to meet the court’s high evidentiary bar.
+To ensure you have every required record in order before filing, review the complete documents needed for Heggstad petition California filings using our comprehensive checklist.

 Assets Eligible for Heggstad Transfers